Teddy Roosevelt Terrier

 The goals and purposes of this breed standard include: to furnish guidelines for breeders who wish to maintain the quality of their breed and to improve it; to advance this breed to a state of similarity throughout the world; and to act as a guide for judges.

 Breeders and judges have the responsibility to avoid any conditions or exaggerations that are detrimental to the health, welfare, essence and soundness of this breed, and must take the responsibility to see that these are not perpetuated.

 The head is proportionate to the size of the body.
 When viewed from the side, the skull and muzzle are of equal length and joined by a moderate stop.
-Viewed from the front and the side, the Teddy Roosevelt Terrier’s head forms a blunt wedge shape.
+Viewed from the front or the side, the Teddy Roosevelt Terriers head forms a blunt wedge shape.

 The skull is broad and slightly domed.
 It tapers slightly toward the muzzle.
 The jaws are powerful with well-muscled cheeks.

 The muzzle is well filled-out under the eyes, well-chiseled, and tapers slightly from the stop to the nose without appearing snipey.
 Jaws are powerful and hinged well.
 Lips are dry and tight with no flews.
 Lip pigment matches nose pigment.